google/gae-secure-scaffold-python3/README.md

 These work almost identically to how they do in the first generation App Engine APIs.

 To use these you will need to enable IAP on your App Engine instance.
-This is provides the app with the correct headers for this functionality.
+This provides the app with the correct headers for this functionality.

 ## Scaffold Development